babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 - `min-self-delegation`: Minimum amount you must keep self-delegated

-If you prefer to add this manually or are having issues, another option is to create a `validator.json` file and then paste the above json into it but remember to replace all values with the actual values you want to use.
+If you prefer to add this manually or are having issues, another option is to create a `validator.json` file manually and then paste the above json into it but remember to replace all values with the actual values you want to use.

 ## 5. Creating a Validator